Azure/osm-azure/docs/osm-with-azure-policy.md

 	- Allowed profiles: ["runtime/default", "docker/default"]
 - NoPrivilegeEscalation

-Modifying the osm-controller and osm-label containers to meet these security requirements will allow the OSM installation to proceed without being interrupted.
-However, if you examine the events in the arc-osm-system namespace by doing "kubectl get events --namespace arc-osm-system," you will see that there are still policy violations caused by the fluentbit-logger container mounting host volumes.
-The only way to circumvent this is by whitelisting the arc-osm-system namespace in the azure-policy.
+Modifying the osm-controller and osm-label containers to meet these security requirements, and adding the "admission.policy.azure.com/ignore" label to the arc-osm-system namespace, will allow the OSM installation to proceed without being interrupted.

 ### Envoy Sidecar Injection

-One of the features offered by the OSM extension is service to service communication via sidecar proxy injection.
-After a namespace is added to the mesh and is annotated to enable sideacr injection, OSM will add the Envoy container to new pods created in that namespace.
-However, the osm-init and envoy containers used in the sidecar injection violate some of the built-in azure policies, such as the "no privilege escalation" policy.
-Thus, the new namespace must also be whitelisted from the azure policy in order for sidecar injection to work within that namespace.
+You may need to add the "admission.policy.azure.com/ignore" label to your workload namespace if you have AZ policy running to ensure that envoy proxy container can be injected.